-In June 2006, the Financial Accounting Standards Board issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109, " ("FIN 48") which clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance with SFAS No. 109, "Accounting for Income Taxes" ("SFAS 109").
-FIN 48 is designed to reduce the disparity in accounting treatment for uncertaint tax positions resulting from diverse interpretations of SFAS 109 among companies.
+In June 2006, the Financial Accounting Standards Board issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109," ("FIN 48") that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance with SFAS No. 109.
+FIN 48 is designed to reduce the disparity in accounting treatment for uncertain tax positions resulting from diverse interpretations of SFAS 109 among companies.
 FIN 48 prescribes a recognition threshold and measurement attribute for financial statement disclosure of tax positions taken or expected to be taken on a tax return.
 FIN 48 is effective beginning in our first quarter of fiscal 2008.
-We are currently evaluating the requirements of FIN 48 and have not yet determined the impact of adoption, if any, on our financial position, results of operations, or cash flows.
+We expect the adoption of FIN 48 will result in certain presentation reclassifications on our balance sheet, but do not expect a material impact on our results of operations or cash flows.

-In September 2006, the U.S. Securities and Exchange Commission released Staff Accounting Bulletin No. 108, ("SAB 108"), which provides interpretive guidance on how the effects of the carryover or reversal of prior year misstatements should be considered in quantifying a current year misstatement.
+In September 2006, the Securities and Exchange Commission released Staff Accounting Bulletin No. 108, ("SAB 108"), which provides interpretive guidance on how the effects of the carryover or reversal of prior year misstatements should be considered in quantifying a current year misstatement.
 SAB 108 provides transition guidance for correcting errors and requires registrants to quantify misstatements using both the balance-sheet and income-statement approaches and to evaluate whether either approach results in quantifying an error that is material in light of relevant quantitative and qualitative factors.
 In the year of adoption only, if the effect is determined to be material, SAB 108 allows registrants to record the effect as a cumulative-effect adjustment to beginning-of-year retained earnings.
 SAB 108 does not change the requirements within SFAS No. 154, "Accounting Changes and Error Corrections-a replacement of APB No. 20 and FASB Statement No. 3," for the correction of an error on financial statements.
 Further, SAB 108 does not change the Staff's previous guidance in SAB 99 on evaluating the materiality of misstatements.
 SAB 108 is effective for our fiscal 2007.
-We are currently evaluating the requirements of SAB 108 and have not yet determined the impact of adoption, if any, on our financial position, results of operations, or cash flows.
+We do not expect the adoption of SAB 108 to have a material impact on our financial position, results of operations, or cash flows.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements," ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value under U.S. generally accepted accounting principles, and expands disclosure about fair value measurements.
 SFAS 157 applies under other accounting standards that require or permit fair value measurements.
 Accordingly, SFAS 157 does not require any new fair value measurement.
 SFAS 157 is effective beginning in our first quarter of fiscal 2009.
-We are currently evaluating the requirements of SFAS 157 and have not yet determined the impact of adoption, if any, on our financial position, results of operations, or cash flows.
+We do not expect the adoption of SFAS 157 to have a material impact on our financial position, results of operations, or cash flows.